-Claim: A list of ten steps on how to be a good wife comes from a 1950s home economics textbook.
+Claim: A list of ten steps on how to be a good wife comes from a 1950s U.S. home economics textbook.

 Example:[Collected via e-mail, 1999]